 There are a few other latex-free condom options on the market including condoms made from polyurethane or polyisoprene provide the strength and STD protection of latex, but are much easier on sensitive skin.
 Either way, if latex condoms aren’t your thing, you have options.

-Did any of our condom facts surprise you?
 Do you have any other interesting condom facts that you’d like to share?
-Tweet us at @Astroglide and tell us about it.
+Tweet us at @ASTROGLIDE and tell us about it.

 Images are for illustrative purposes only.